HaxeFoundation/haxe-evolution/proposals/0000-typed-metadata.md

 * Mechanisms for non compile time typed metadata.
 I haven't used RTTI metadata so I didn't dare to figure that part out.
 I think typed metadata can start of as compile time only and add the RTTI parts later on.

 * Perhaps instead of supporting any type as typed metadata, a new type specific for metadata could be introduced.
-Since I can't really think of a reason to ever use anything other than an abstract class as typed metadata.
+Since I can't really think of a reason to ever use anything other than an abstract as typed metadata.